iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.guam.bt___1.0.10/report.md

 <img src="2_star_reviews_wordcloud.png" alt="org.pathcheck.guam.bt 2 reviews"/>
 </p>

+> I really like this app but it doesn't work in the United States improve your app so I'll be able to use it in United States I will give you five stars<br> :date: __2021-06-28 20:47:38__

 > I'm just curious as to why Bluetooth has to be turned on<br> :date: __2020-10-08 23:35:34__

 > It doesn't open<br> :date: __2020-09-22 13:24:07__